-Most anything can be forged.
-Which is what fuels forgery scams.
+Almost anything can be forged.
+And that’s what fuels forgery scams.

 People collect a lot of things.
 Not just postage stamps, coins, dolls, and baseball cards, but also archaeological artifacts, antiques, autographs, and paintings.
 The rarer the item, of course, the more it will fetch on the open market and in public auctions.
 And that is all the encouragement operators of forgery scams need to pay an artisan to forge such items and attempt to sell them as originals.